Everything you need to know about upgrading to Pimcore X

 Below are the most important arguments in favour of upgrading to Pimcore X.

-1. Outdated software is a security risk.
+1. Outdated software is a huge security risk.

 If you are using an older release of the system, you also have to consider that it may be running a version of PHP without security updates.
+The latest version of the software is usually the safest.

 2. By holding off on upgrading, you are increasing your technical debt.